thibaudcolas/export-svg-chart/README.md

 ### Caveats

 - saveSvgAsPng doesn't support inlining of font face definitions ([yet](https://github.com/exupero/saveSvgAsPng/pull/29)).
 - If the chart is styled with ancestor selectors that are outside of it, the selectors need to be re-mapped when they are inlined.
+This isn't supported within this library at the moment.